hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-immunization-intro.md

 </div>

 <div class="request-for-feedback">
-    <p>Specific feedback is sought on a series of proposals to add Must Support to the following elements:
+    <p>Specific feedback is sought on the proposals to add Must Support to the following elements:
     <ul>
         <li>Immunization.primarySource, to distinguish between administrative records and historical reports.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-44659">FHIR-44659</a>.</li>
         <li>Immunization.location, to support accurate reporting of vaccination sites.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-44671">FHIR-44671</a>.</li>